A chancers guide to riding a motorcycle around India

 Our easy streak came to an abrupt end at Muradnagar.
 The reliable surface of the motorway long gone, hundreds of vehicles of every shape, size and sturdiness making their elaborate way on a narrow single track semi paved road.
 Indian roads are loud because the horn is used to signal intent; speed up, get out of the way, watch out being the main ones.

-By now, a few hours in to our India motorcycle tour, I’d begun to feel the weight of the bike.
+By now, a few hours in to our motorcycle tour of India, I’d begun to feel the weight of the bike.
 Constant stopping, starting, swerving, stopping again, was heavy work.
 Indian roads are notoriously chaotic; the volume of traffic, huge variety of vehicles and the vast differences in speed make the cocktail pretty heady.

 A man riding a trailer loaded with bricks pulled by a water buffalo turns right.
 He raises an arm, pointing his stick towards the field he’s headed for and slowly the long train of animal, trailer and cargo make the move.
 Approaching this at 60 kph with a fleet of other scooters, small cars and sumos, the result is a complete roadblock for 40 seconds.